How Do You Get Meningitis?

 *This web site is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.

-In the United States, at least 15,000 cases of meningitis are reported every year.
-Annually, more than 500 people die from one of the most common types of meningitis (bacterial), and the true number of deaths is higher when all causes of meningitis are taken into account.
+In the United States, at least 15,000 meningitis cases are reported each year.
+Annually, more than 500 people die from one of the most common types of meningitis (acute bacterial meningitis), and the true number of deaths is higher when all causes of meningitis are taken into account.

 Each type of meningitis has its own mortality rate ranging from less than 1 percent to as high as 95 percent.
-Survivors can be left with permanent hearing loss, epilepsy, and concentration, memory, movement, and balance problems.
+Survivors can be left with permanent hearing loss and epilepsy, as well as problems with concentration, memory, movement, and balance.
 Quickly determining the cause of a case of meningitis is essential to providing effective treatment.

 What Is Meningitis?

 While the outward symptoms may be the same, the treatment for each type of meningitis can be radically different.
-There are vaccines that may prevent some of the most common types of meningitis, and there are treatment options for many of the underlying causes.
-A case of meningitis can progress quickly, so it’s essential to seek medical attention as soon as symptoms start.
+Some vaccines may prevent the most common types of meningitis, and there are treatment options for many of the underlying causes.
+A case of acute meningitis can progress quickly, so seeking medical attention as soon as symptoms start is essential.
 Doing so will increase the chance of survival and minimize the risk of permanent damage to the brain.

 • Bacterial Meningitis:

-• This is what most people think of when they hear “meningitis.”
+• This is a bacterial infection and what most people think of when they hear “meningitis.”

 • Affects almost 4,100 Americans each year and causes around 500 deaths.